Skip to main content

 • You hold current and appropriate professional liability protection.

-LPN Scope and Standards of practice in British Columbia
+LPN standards of practice in British Columbia

 In particular, please ensure you review the Indigenous Cultural Safety, Cultural Humility and Anti-Racism Practice Standard, which outlines how BCCNM registrants are to provide culturally safe and anti-racist care for Indigenous clients.